shribr/copilot-webapp-demo/README.md

 - **Frontend**: The frontend is built using HTML, CSS, and JavaScript, located in the frontend directory.
 It includes configuration files, stylesheets, images, and scripts necessary for the user interface.

-- **Backend**: The backend consists of Azure Functions, specifically designed for chat-related functionalities.
-These functions are located in the chat directory and include classes like `ChatCompletion`, `ChatContext`, `ChatHistory`, and `ChatOrchestrator`.
+- **Backend**: None.
+This solution only leverages the built-in REST APIs for all of the required Azure resources.

 This architecture ensures a robust, scalable, and maintainable web application leveraging Azure's cloud capabilities.